minibhati93/angular-concepts-in-tweets/README.md

 # Angular Concepts from Beginner to Advanced

-This is the collection of my blog articles on various concepts of Angular
+This is the collection of my tweets on various concepts of Angular

 | Feature             | Tweet                                                                                     | Working Example |
 |---------------------|-------------------------------------------------------------------------------------------|-----------------|